Tuzki2333/CSCI596-Final-Project/README.md

 ## Conclusion and Future Works

-- In this project, I implemented the Lagrangian-dual-based algorithm to solve large-scale knapsack problem, which has an advantage in terms of both running time and solution quality.
+- In this project, I implemented the Lagrangian-dual-based algorithm to solve large-scale knapsack problems, which has an advantage in terms of both running time and solution quality.
 - I parallelize the Lagrangian-dual-based algorithm using MPI.
 Results show that the parallelization can effectively reduce the running time.
 - I also solve the extensions of the knapsack problem, including MCKPs and MDKPs.

 For this project, some future works include:

 - Fine-tune the MPI implementation and further reduce the running time.
 - Investigate the OpenMP implementation as well as the MPI+OpenMP implementation.
 Actually, I have tried to implement these two techniques (see `unused/knapsack_openmp.c` and `unused/knapsack_hybrid.c`), but the results did not show any improvement, probably due to the high communication time among threads.
-It is intersting to further optimize the OpenMP code and increase the efficiency.
+It is interesting to further optimize the OpenMP code and increase the efficiency.

 ## Reference